jasonsmithio/pulumi-experiments/AI-ML-Platform/rag-in-prod/README.md

-# RAG with Ray, LangChain and HuggingFace on GKE using Pulumi Demo
+# RAG with Ray, LangChain, and HuggingFace on GKE using Pulumi Demo

 [From This GCP Blog Post](https://cloud.google.com/blog/products/ai-machine-learning/rag-quickstart-with-ray-langchain-and-huggingface)

 This is a very basic tutorial on how to get started with GCP on Cloud.
-This is based on another tutorial I made with regards to [AI on GKE](https://github.com/jasonsmithio/ai-on-gke/tree/main/mixtral-on-gke).
+This is based on another tutorial I made with regards to [AI on GKE](https://github.com/jasonsmithio/pulumi-experiments/tree/main/AI-ML-Platform/mixtral-demo).

 This example will demostrate how to serve [Mixtral 8X7B](https://mistral.ai/news/mixtral-of-experts/ "Mixtral 8X7B") model on [NVIDIA L4 GPUs](https://cloud.google.com/compute/docs/gpus#l4-gpus "NVIDIA L4 GPUs") running on Google Cloud Kubernetes Engine (GKE).
 It will help you understand the AI/ML ready features of GKE and how to use them to serve large language models.

+## What is KubeRay?

+## What is Langchain?

-## What is Mistral?
+## What is HuggingFace?

 Mixtral 8X7B is the latest LLM provided by [Mistral.ai](https://mistral.ai "Mistral.ai").
 You can learn more about it [here](https://mistral.ai/news/mixtral-of-experts/).
 To interface with the model, we will be using [Hugging Face](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1) and it's [text generation inference](https://huggingface.co/docs/text-generation-inference/en/index).